 Residential developments should provide a range and mix of housing units which can contribute to the creation of balanced and inclusive communities.
-In particular, on larger housing sites of more than 50 dwellings developers will be expected to:
+In particular, on larger housing sites of more than 50 dwellings not entirely intended to meet a specialist need, developers will be expected to:

-- 1. provide a range of house types and sizes to meet the needs of all households, including younger single people; - 2. provide housing capable of being adapted for people in the community with additional needs: and - 3. provide housing capable of meeting the specific needs of the elderly population by: - providing specialist accommodation for older people in suitable locations; - ensuring that non-specialist new housing is built to take account of the changing needs of an ageing population: - ensuring that developments contain a range of house types, including where appropriate, bungalow accommodation.
+- 1. provide a range of house types and sizes to meet the needs of all households, including younger single people; - 2. provide housing capable of being adapted for people in the community with additional needs; and - 3. provide housing capable of meeting the specific needs of the elderly population by: - providing specialist accommodation for older people in suitable locations; - ensuring that non-specialist new housing is built to take account of the changing needs of an ageing population; - ensuring that developments contain a range of house types, including where appropriate, bungalow accommodation.